Back to case studies

 What the helpful version looks like

-AI coding tools can cut the drudge-work tax on developers — boilerplate, repetitive scaffolding, routine documentation — and free up time for harder problems.
-In an organization that actively protects the learning pipeline, that freed time goes to mentorship, design review, and the judgment-building work that makes senior developers valuable.
-The research doesn’t document this outcome as typical; it documents it as possible when learning-work is explicitly protected.
-The Stack Overflow data showing a trust-use gap (46% distrust AI output accuracy, 84% use the tools anyway) [IT-012] suggests that developers who maintain independent competence are better positioned to capture the productivity gain without the atrophy risk.
+AI coding tools can reduce the drudge-work tax on developers — boilerplate, repetitive scaffolding, routine documentation — and free capacity for harder problems.
+In an organization that actively protects the learning pipeline, the freed time goes to mentorship, design review, and the judgment-formation work that makes senior developers valuable.
+The research does not document this outcome as typical; it documents it as possible when learning-work is explicitly protected.
+The Stack Overflow data showing a trust-use gap (46% distrust AI output accuracy, 84% use the tools anyway) [IT-012] suggests that developers who maintain independent competence are in a better position to capture the productivity gain without the atrophy risk.

 Why it usually doesn’t happen: Efficiency pressure converts freed time to more output, not more learning.
-When throughput KPIs reward volume and speed, the time that AI frees up doesn’t go to mentorship or independent review — it goes back into the sprint.
-The learning pipeline doesn’t benefit unless it is explicitly protected from the same pressure that makes the efficiency gain attractive in the first place.
+When throughput KPIs reward volume and speed, the time that AI frees up does not go to mentorship or independent review — it goes back into the sprint.
+The learning pipeline does not benefit unless it is explicitly protected from the same pressure that makes the efficiency gain attractive.

 What makes the helpful version more likely: Learning-work quotas: a defined portion of junior work explicitly protected for skill formation, not sprint output.
-Manual flight checks: periodic unassisted task completion to verify that independent judgment is still there.
+Manual flight checks: periodic unassisted task completion to verify that independent judgment is present.
 Pair-review rotations with protected time.
-These practices cost nothing in policy terms — they only require that protected time be treated as production work rather than overhead.
+These practices cost nothing in policy terms — they require only that protected time be treated as production work rather than overhead.

 3. Why it’s happening — the mechanisms